Certification ISO: What It Means, How It Works, and How to Get Certified

 ISO 13485 – Medical Device QMS

-• Regulatory compliance
+• Regulatory compliance alignment

-• Traceability
+• Traceability requirements

-• Device records
+• Device master and history records

 • Strict documentation control

-More prescriptive due to regulatory oversight.
+This standard is more prescriptive due to regulatory oversight.

 How Long Does ISO Certification Take?

-Timeframes vary by:
+Timeframes vary based on:

 • Organizational size

-• Existing controls
+• Existing process maturity

 • Regulatory environment